waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Status:** Currently impassable.
 - **Summary:** All simple hypotheses for activating the warp at (39, 24) and (39, 25) have been tested and have failed.
 This includes entering from multiple directions, moving between the two warp tiles, and attempting to interact from an adjacent tile.
 Repeated position hallucinations have compromised testing, but the consistent failure suggests an unknown condition is blocking this path.
 - **New Plan:** I am abandoning this route and will now pivot to exploring all unseen areas of Violet City, starting with the west side.
 This path is a confirmed dead end for now.

 ### Route 32 Pathing Investigation
 - **Conclusion:** After multiple failed pathing attempts, it is confirmed that the eastern and western paths of Route 32 are completely separate at the northern end.
 The eastern path is a dead end due to one-way ledges further south.
 The correct path forward must be found by exploring unseen areas to find a crossover or alternate route.
-### Route 32 Pathing Investigation
-- **Conclusion:** After multiple failed pathing attempts, it is confirmed that the eastern and western paths of Route 32 are completely separate at the northern end.
-The eastern path is a dead end due to one-way ledges further south.
-The correct path forward must be found by exploring unseen areas to find a crossover or alternate route.